 The state identifies foster youth in the California Longitudinal Pupil Achievement Data System.
 LEAs and their foster youth liaisons are required to ensure that children and youth in foster care are also identified in each LEA’s student information system.
 Additional information on the identification of foster youth can be found at https://www.cde.ca.gov/fg/aa/lc/lcfffaq.asp#EL.

 Under ESSA guidelines, LEAs are required to provide or arrange transportation for both foster and homeless students to their school of origin.
-Transportation must be arranged promptly to ensure immediate enrollment and so as not to create barriers to homeless and foster students’ attendance, retention, and success.
-Even if the LEA does not provide transportation for other students, the LEA will need to provide or arrange transportation if it is creating a barrier.
+Transportation must be arranged promptly to ensure immediate enrollment so as not to create barriers to homeless and foster students’ attendance, retention, and success.
+Even if the LEA does not provide transportation for other students, the LEA will need to provide or arrange transportation if the lack of it is creating a barrier.

-The CDE document entitled, Stronger Together, provides guidance as a “how to” for safely reopening schools and includes supports related to foster youth and youth experiencing homelessness.
+The CDE document entitled Stronger Together provides guidance as a “how to” for safely reopening schools and includes supports related to foster youth and youth experiencing homelessness.
 The related supports can be found in the Instructional Services, Collaboration and Assessment section of the document.
 There are also several resources on the CDE web site regarding distance learning and the digital divide.
 Please visit the following for more information:

 - CDE Stronger Together A Guidebook for the Safe Reopening of California’s

 - CDE available resources and guidance on distance learning (https://www.cde.ca.gov/ci/cr/dl/index.asp)

 - Lessons from the Field: Remote Learning Guidance (https://www.cde.ca.gov/ci/cr/dl/lessonsfrfld.asp)